Making s’mores dip only requires 4 ingredients, 4 seriously easy steps, and mere minutes to make!

 As you can see, you can’t get a more perfectly toasted marshmallow atop a beautifully melted hunk of chocolate.

-However, the chocolate can still be a little bit thick, which makes it hard to dip the graham crackers into the dip without breaking them.
+- Depending on your oven you may want to increase the temp to 425 due to the melted chocolate being a little bit thick, which makes it hard to dip the graham crackers into the dip without breaking them.

 - 1 tbsp Butter, melted